EasyBrizy/Brizy-Local-Editor/docusaurus/docs-internals/editor-controls/data-controls/toggle-button.md

 The ToggleButton component is a simple `on` | `off` toggle that can display an icon and change its appearance based on its type.
 This component supports customization through various props to control alignment, appearance, and behavior.

-Example of the toggle button when it is disabled | enabled:
+Example of the toggle button when it is disabled or enabled:

 ![Toggle Button Off](/img/data-controls/toggle-button-off.png) ![Toggle Button On](/img/data-controls/toggle-button-on.png)